Ottoman Empire: Law

 The Ottoman Islamic legal system was set up differently from traditional European courts.
-Presiding over Islamic courts would be a Qadi, or judge.
+Presiding over Islamic courts was a Qadi, or judge.
 Since the closing of the ijtihad, or 'Gate of Interpretation', Qadis throughout the Ottoman Empire focused less on legal precedent, and more with local customs and traditions in the areas that they administered.
 However, the Ottoman court system lacked an appellate structure, leading to jurisdictional case strategies where plaintiffs could take their disputes from one court system to another until they achieved a ruling that was in their favour.

 In the late 19th century, the Ottoman legal system saw substantial reform.
 This process of legal modernisation began with the Edict of Gülhane of 1839.
 These reforms included the "fair and public trial[s] of all accused regardless of religion", the creation of a system of "separate competences, religious and civil", and the validation of testimony on non-Muslims.
 Specific land codes (1858), civil codes (1869–1876), and a code of civil procedure also were enacted.

 These reforms were based heavily on French models, as indicated by the adoption of a three-tiered court system.
 Referred to as Nizamiye, this system was extended to the local magistrate level with the final promulgation of the Mecelle, a civil code that regulated marriage, divorce, alimony, will, and other matters of personal status.
 In an attempt to clarify the division of judicial competences, an administrative council laid down that religious matters were to be handled by religious courts, and statute matters were to be handled by the Nizamiye courts.